What Am I Looking For?

 What Am I Looking for?

-This time is an opportunity for both of us, for you, as the congregation’s search committee and me, a minister in search of a church.
-You’ll look at dozens of websites, read hundreds of pages of sermons, follow up with references, weigh each candidate’s gifts carefully.
+You’ll look at dozens of websites, read or watch many sermons, follow up with references, weigh each candidate’s gifts carefully.
 It’s a truly herculean effort you have freely chosen to do, because you love your congregation and want to find the right leader for it.
 Let me just take a moment of your reading time to thank you, Search Committee members, for all your hard work and for considering this website.

 1. Is ready to engage with the tasks of Interim/Transitional Ministry